-Deep Fox is located 12 km east of the Foxtrot deposit and became Search's second major discovery within the Fox Harbour volcanic belt (part of the CREE District) following an initial channel sampling program during the 2014 field season.
+DEEP FOX is located 12 km east of the FOXTROT deposit and became Search's second major discovery within the Fox Harbour volcanic belt (part of the CREE District) following an initial channel sampling program during the 2014 field season.
 The Deep Fox project is located atop a hill, nearby the abandoned fishing community of Deepwater Creek.

-The Deep Fox project is easily accessed via a recently constructed 1.5 km long bush road beginning near the St. Lewis Airport.
-The 53 initial channel samples taken at Deep Fox were used to plan a much more extensive channel sampling program in 2015 in which 16 channels were sampled.
-A further 5 infill channels were completed in 2017, four channel extensions completed in 2018, and three channels completed in 2019 to support the drill program.
-Including all four completed channeling programs, a total of 24 channels have been cut at the Deep Fox project and 1156 samples have been collected and analyzed.
+The DEEP FOX project is easily accessed via a recently constructed 1.5 km long bush road beginning near the St. Lewis Airport.
+The 53 initial channel samples taken at DEEP FOX were used to plan a much more extensive channel sampling program in 2015 in which 16 channels were sampled.
+A further 5 infill channels were completed in 2017, four channel extensions completed in 2018, and three channels completed in 2019 to support the drill programs.
+Including all four completed channeling programs, a total of 24 channels have been cut at the DEEP FOX project and 1156 samples have been collected and analyzed.

-The resources delineated at Deep Fox would be close enough to the proposed FOXTROT mine development to provide additional feed to either extend the life of the overall operation and/or to facilitate a scaling-up for greater operational economies.
+The resources delineated at DEEP FOX would be close enough to the proposed FOXTROT mine development to provide additional feed to either extend the life of the overall operation and/or to facilitate a scaling-up for greater operational economies.

-The geological model developed for the Foxtrot deposit indicates that peralkaline volcanic rock hosted mineralization observed on surface also occurs at intersection depths (vertically below the surface) of at least 400m (mineralization is open at depth).
-At Foxtrot the mineralization, both higher and lower grades, dips at 70-90° towards the north and extends continuously from the surface to the deepest intersection; specific geological units can be followed from the surface to each progressively deeper drill hole.
+The geological model developed for the FOXTROT deposit indicates that peralkaline volcanic rock hosted mineralization observed on surface also occurs at intersection depths (vertically below the surface) of at least 400m (mineralization is open at depth).
+At FOXTROT the mineralization, both higher and lower grades, dips at 70-90° towards the north and extends continuously from the surface to the deepest intersection; specific geological units can be followed from the surface to each progressively deeper drill hole.

-Like the Foxtrot Deposit, the Deep Fox REE deposit occurs in the Fox Harbour volcanic belt, is hosted by peralkaline felsic volcanic rocks and dips 70-90° towards the north.
-Twenty-three drill holes at Deep Fox indicate high CREE grades and significant widths both underground and on surface.
-These are similar to or higher than those found at Foxtrot.
-The Deep Fox mineral resource estimate was completed on November 12, 2019.
+Like the FOXTROT Deposit, the DEEP FOX REE deposit occurs in the Fox Harbour volcanic belt, is hosted by peralkaline felsic volcanic rocks and dips 70-90° towards the north.
+The twenty-three drill holes of Phase 1 and Phase 2 at DEEP FOX indicate high CREE grades and significant widths both underground and on surface.
+These are similar to or higher than those found at FOXTROT.
+The DEEP FOX mineral resource estimate, based on Phase 1 and Phase 2, was completed on November 12, 2019.
+The thirty-eight holes of Phase 3 will be combined with the previously drilled holes to provide a new resource estimate for the updated PEA in 2022.